Gendo Ikari: Cultural references and themes

-The series includes Gendo's dialogues about religion and the value of science, themes already present in other works by Hideaki Anno.
+Scholar Betty Stojnic argued Gendo's psychology exemplifies the figure of the disinterested or mentally unstable parent, "one of the most prominent character archetypes in Evangelion".
+The series also includes Gendo's dialogues about religion and the value of science, themes already present in other works by Hideaki Anno.
 Scholar Mariana Ortega compared Yui to a Madonna nursing Shinji and protecting him from Gendo, whom she associated with the Gnostic figure of the demiurge.
 For the Japanese critic Kotani Mari, Gendo assumes the connotations of the Supreme Being of Gnosticism, also named Monad.
 He has also been compared to Satan, Go Nagai's Devilmans antagonist; unlike Seele, who follows a plan based on faith in the Dead Sea Scrolls, Gendo wants to become a God himself, like a fallen angel who rebels against God.
+According to scholar Khegan M. DelPort, Gendo and Seele hold to the pessimistic view that "humanity needs to be overcome so that peace may return to the universe"; DelPort also compared Gendo's view to Existentialist philosopher Jean-Paul Sartre's statement, "Hell is other people".

 According to the book Neon Genesis Evangelion: The Unofficial Guide, written by Kazuhisa Fujie and Martin Foster, a different spelling of the word Gendo (言動) can be translated as "conduct" and "words and behavior".
-This detail, together with the name of his son Shinji, which is phonetically similar to the word shinjin (神人), "God-man", a Japanese epithet of Jesus Christ, and that of Rei Ayanami, which in kanji can be rendered as "spirit", "soul" (零, rei), could be linked to the Christian Trinity and to the philosophical concept of "Logos", which in Evangelion seems to become an attribute of God the Father.
-In such a perspective, Rei represents the Holy Spirit, Shinji God the Son, and Gendo the God the Father, referring to the first verses of the Gospel of John: "In the beginning was the Word, and the Word was with God, and the Word was God" (John 1:1).
-Writer Gerald Alva Miller also described Gendo's Instrumentality as an attempt to "return to Edenic bliss".
+This detail, together with the name of his son Shinji, which can be written with the kanji 神児 (shinji) and which Fujie and Foster translate as "child of God", and that of Rei Ayanami, which can be rendered as "spirit", "soul" (零, rei) in kanji, could be linked to the Christian Trinity and to the philosophical concept of "Logos", which in Evangelion seems to become an attribute of God the Father.
+In such a perspective, Rei represents the Holy Spirit, Shinji God the Son, and Gendo God the Father, referring to the first verses of the Gospel of John: "In the beginning was the Word, and the Word was with God, and the Word was God" (John 1:1).
+Writer Gerald Alva Miller described Gendo's Instrumentality as an attempt to "return to Edenic bliss".
+Scholar Yoshihiro Tanigawa similarly interpreted Gendo and Fuyutsuki's goal as a Buddhist nirvana, or an "oceanic bliss of eternal peace".
+Virginie Nebbia also compared Gendo and Fuyutsuki to Doba Ajiba and Gindoro Jinmu from Space Runaway Ideon.